How to get closer with your international customers

-Even for business exclusive to one office or one country, video allows you to share your research in an easy to digest format that means that everyone, be it designers, pricing managers, the board of directors, sales teams and operation staff will be able to internalise your insight.
+Even for businesses that operate in only one office or one country, video allows you to share your research in an easy to digest format that means that everyone, be it designers, pricing managers, the board of directors, sales teams and operation staff will be able to internalise your insights.

 Keep it consistent across different markets